 In light of the COVID-19 reality, some of the questions Presidents, CFOs, Vice Presidents and Cabinets are asking are: “Do we entrench, hunker down, even retreat a bit and try to conserve cash?
-Do we mark time, ride out the storm and wait to get through it?
-Or do we step out, try to advance and even grow during tough times like these?
+Do we mark time, ride out the storm, and wait to get through it?
+Or do we step out, try to advance, and even grow during tough times like these?

 What is the state of your institution?
 Have you started paring down or cutting your budgets?
 Are you laying off staff?
 Has your Board asked you to do the same or more with less?

-These are especially good questions for the three departments that have revenue-producing responsibilities for your school: Marketing, Admissions and Advancement.
+These are especially good questions for the three departments that have revenue-producing responsibilities for your school: Marketing, Admissions, and Advancement.

 The Expense Line: One Approach to the Problem

 The typical reaction of an organization during an economic crisis is to cut or freeze spending.
-I was just reading the titles of three articles just published by the Chronicle of Education:: The Hard Choices Presidents Will Have to Make, Will Corona Virus Close Your School For Good, and The Great Recession Was Bad for Higher Education.
+I was just reading the titles of three articles published by the Chronicle of Education:: The Hard Choices Presidents Will Have to Make, Will Corona Virus Close Your School For Good, and The Great Recession Was Bad for Higher Education.
 Corona Virus Could Be Worse.
 I must confess since I’m not a premium subscriber, I’ve not read the full articles.
 However, I did read the teasers on the cover of the first article in which the author appears to present: provide tuition refunds, provide room and board refunds, draw down endowment principle, implement furloughs, lay off staff, and cut benefits.

 The Revenue Line: An Alternate Approach

 The one thing these writings have in common is they all deal with the middle lines of the financial statements that the C-Suite and Boards of colleges and universities will evaluate in the coming months and maybe years.
 My question is, who is monitoring the top revenue line of the same financials?
 Particularly the institution's Net Tuition Revenue.
 Yes, we can all agree that’s probably the VP of Enrollment, which is a good place to start, but it can’t end there.
 I would argue the President and CFO need to spend as much time looking at their institution's top line as they do their middle expense lines.
-As a result, in the midst of the inevitable cuts, if they can find money to invest in enrollment-increasing initiatives, they can get return on their investment, which has obvious cascading effects on morale and growth.
+As a result, amid the inevitable cuts, if they can find money to invest in enrollment-increasing initiatives, they can get a return on their investment, which has obvious cascading effects on morale and growth.
 It's a bold and transformational leadership move.

 "The fastest and cheapest way to increase your enrollment is to invest in sales training for your Admissions Counselors."